blbadger/blbadger.github.io/neural-networks3.md

 We assemble the strings into tensors in a similar manner as above for the `string_to_tensor` method, except that the dataset's encoding may be chosen to be any general set.
 For example, if we were  except encoding to all ascii characters rather than only a subset.
 This makes the dimension of the model's encoding rise from 15 to 128 using `places_dict = {s:i for i, s in enumerate([chr(i) for i in range(128)])}`.

-Structured sequences are in some way similar to languages: both

 A boolean argument `Flatten` may also be supplied, as some deep learning models are designed for language-like inputs

 ```python